greysonGhost/bookmarklets/README.md

 ### user-tumblr.js
 Switch from tumblr.com/user to user.tumblr.com
-// does not work if url has dashes in it
 e.g. https://www.tumblr.com/fuckyeahgoodomens -> https://fuckyeahgoodomens.tumblr.com/

 ### github.js
 Switch from github.io page to repository
-// does not work if url has dashes in it
 e.g. https://justatrivialbot.github.io/hermitpicker9000/ -> https://github.com/justatrivialbot/hermitpicker9000